blindsidenetworks/mattermost-plugin-bigbluebutton/README.md

+# Note
+We are currently updating the Mattermost plugin.
+Until an updated version is released (and this notice is removed), the Mattermost plugin will not work with the default BigBlueButton server credentials.

+It will, however, continue to work when configured with your own BigBlueButton server.

 # BigBlueButton Plugin for Mattermost
 BigBlueButton is an open source web conferencing system for online learning.
 Teams can create, join and manage their BigBlueButton meetings from inside Mattermost.